kacikgoez/ProcessDiscovery/README.md

 To adhere to the Health Insurance Portability and Accountability Act (HIPAA) standards, all data underwent de-identification through structured data cleansing and date shifting.
 This involved eliminating all eighteen identifiable data elements specified in HIPAA, such as patient name, address, and dates.
 For patients aged 89 and above, their precise age was concealed, and they are represented in the dataset with an age of 100.
-Dates were systematically shifted into the future with a random offset for each individual patient.
+Dates were systematically shifted into the future with a random offset for each patient.
 It is important to note that the date-shifting process maintained intervals, ensuring, for example, the preservation of the time span between death and the Organ Procurement Organization (OPO) approach for each patient.

 In total, the dataset covers 133,101 deceased donor referrals and 8,972 organ donations across 13 states.
 For each patient, the dataset contains information about the patient and the process data (flags that indicate if the patient was approached, authorized, etc. and timestamps for these events).
 Listed below are the attributes that are available for each patient.
 For more information, please see the [data description](https://physionet.org/content/orchid/1.0.0/data_description.html):

 | Column                   | Description                                                              |